Promoting sporting, cultural and educational links across Europe

 Guildford is twinned with Freiburg, which is also in Baden-Württemberg & not too far from Konstanz.
 For more information about the Guildford Twinning Association please click on the following link.

-For further information please click on the following link:
+For further details please click on the following link:

 The Richmond in Europe Association is also partnered with the York House Society.
 The historic York House in Twickenham has been owned at various times by members of the exiled French aristocracy.
 It became the town hall for Twickenham Borough Council in 1926.
 The Queen’s parents and King Manuel of Portugal attended the official opening.